On the Dominance of Truth-Telling in Gradual Mechanisms: Introduction

-In direct mechanisms, every agent acts only once and cannot condition her choice on the actions of others, making truth-telling dominant as long as the social choice function is strategy-proof.
+\textit{Outline of characterizations.} In direct mechanisms, every agent acts only once and cannot condition her choice on the actions of others, making truth-telling dominant as long as the social choice function is strategy-proof.
 We start our characterization by analyzing how gradual mechanisms lose incentive compatibility---truth-telling being (weakly) dominant for each agent---as they sequentialize the decision-making processes.
 This approach leads us to develop three basic transformations---splitting (SPL), coalescing (COA), and illuminating (ILL)---which, if applied in a proper sequence (where ILL is applied inversely), can transform any gradual mechanism into the direct mechanism implementing the same social choice function.\footnote{There is a strand of literature on the basic transformations on game forms that preserve certain equivalence relations or strategic features, see \cite{Thompson1952}, \cite{Kohlberg1986}, \cite{Bonannot1992}, \cite{Elmes1994}, \cite{Battigalli2020}, and \cite{Wang2024}.
-We relate our three basic transformations to this literature when they are introduced in Section 3, where some visual representations of the transformations are also included.} An SPL (transformation) requires an agent to reveal some additional information only to the administrator at terminal histories.
-A COA moves the available actions at a latter information set of an agent to an immediately preceding one, only when the agent does not acquire any further information for the latter.
+We relate our three basic transformations to this literature when they are introduced in Section 3, where some visual representations of the transformations are also included.} An SPL requires an agent to reveal some additional information to the administrator at terminal histories.
+A COA moves the available actions at an information set of an agent to the immediately preceding one, provided that the agent acquires no further information upon reaching the later information set.
 Naturally, neither of these two transformations changes the incentive compatibility of two gradual mechanisms linked by them.
 This observation leaves ILLs the only possible destroyers of incentive compatibility.